joshwadd/Advanced_Lane_Detection/README.md

 ## Measuring lane parameters

-Using the second order polynomial model fitted to the lane lines it is possib
+Using the second order polynomial model fitted to the lane lines it is possible to comput
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMzAxOTAwMV19
+eyJoaXN0b3J5IjpbMTg4MDM0NDg5MV19
 -->